UMassCDS/IHOP-Reddit/README.md

 - `uni_to_city.csv` only contains universities in English-speaking countries and French Canada
 - If you see an error about missing linear algebra acceleration from Spark (`Failed to load implementation from: com.github.fommil.netlib.NativeSystemBLAS`) when running locally, check this [Spark Doc page](https://spark.apache.org/docs/latest/ml-linalg-guide.html) or the [netlib-java Github page](https://github.com/fommil/netlib-java/) for library installation instructions.
 You can also safely ignore this warning, it just makes Spark a bit slower.
 - It would be ideal to keep data in the remote (S3 bucket) and read directly from remote storage using Spark, to avoid keeping the huge Reddit files locally.
 However, it's difficult to resolve the correct Hadoop dependencies for accessing AWS S3 buckets directly, so I'm punting on this.
+- TSNE visualizations are slow to train and slow down the subreddit cluster viewer app significantly.
+It would be good to produce the TSNE visualizations as an additional output of training the community2vec model or as its own pipeline step.